Skip to main content

 • Use an existing account from your team.
 If a coworker already has a Google Ads account set up, ask them to add your Google identity through Google Ads' user management.
 After that you can connect normally.

-What we can and can't do
+What Hero Marketer can and cannot do with this access

 • Read existing campaigns, keywords, ad copy, and extensions.